auroraSSB/SkinStore/README.md

 # SkinStore
-The SkinStore is a E-commerce website which is build with the help of HTML, CSS and javascript.
+The SkinStore is an E-commerce website which is build with the help of HTML, CSS and javascript.
 The website allows users to browse a wide range of cosmetic product's.

 CONTRIBUTING